VishnuKunchur/cosmic-aincounters/README.md

 # cosmic-aincounters
-Multi-Agentic interactions with the Gemini LLM to simulate a simplified version of the Cosmic Encounter board game
+Multi-Agentic interactions with LLMs to simulate a simplified version of the Cosmic Encounter board game